📢 FREE WEBINAR - Maximizing Your U.S. Retirement Accounts While Overseas | Sept 25th, 2025 | 7PM (Lisbon Time)

 To pay taxes in Portugal, the person must have a NIF (Tax Number) and be a resident of this country.

-But what is required to be a resident?
-Article 16 of the Income Tax Code can answer us:“People who, in the year to which their income relates: a) have lived in Portugal for more than 183 days, and b) have spent less time, but under conditions that suggest that they currently intend to reside permanently.”
+But what does it take to be considered a resident?
+Article 16 of the Income Tax Code explains: a person qualifies if, within the relevant tax year, they have either lived in Portugal for more than 183 days, or spent less time but under circumstances that indicate an intention to reside permanently.”

-So, calculating income tax is not simple, so we need the guidance of an accountant.
+So, calculating income tax is not simple, we need the guidance of an accountant.

 Let us give you some helpful information: